Cold dark matter protohalo structure around collapse: Lagrangian cosmological perturbation theory versus Vlasov simulations: Introduction

-The aim of this paper is to extend the investigations of \citet[][hereafter STC18]{2018PhRvL.121x1302S}.
-By relying on comparisons between LPT predictions up to 10th order to numerical simulations performed with the state-of-the-art Vlasov-Poisson solver {\tt ColDICE}~\citep{2016JCoPh.321..644S}, we aim to thoroughly examine the structure both at and shortly after shell-crossing of protohaloes with simplified initial conditions composed of two or three crossed sine waves, following the footsteps of \citet{1991ApJ...382..377M,1995ApJ...441...10M} and STC18.
-Although these initial configurations are restrictive, they are to a large extent representative of high peaks of a smooth random Gaussian field~\citep[see e.g.,][]{1986ApJ...304...15B}, and therefore still quite generic.
-The high level of symmetry of these initial conditions considerably simplifies analytical calculations while still allowing one a thorough and insightful exploration of the pre- and post-collapse dynamics.
+The aim of this paper is to extend the investigations of \citet[][]{2018PhRvL.121x1302S}, hereafter STC18.
+In this work, we studied the phase-space structure of protohaloes at shell-crossing with simplified initial conditions composed of three crossed sine waves, following the footsteps of \citet{1991ApJ...382..377M,1995ApJ...441...10M}.
+Thanks to a detailed comparison between LPT predictions up to 10th order to numerical simulations performed with the state-of-the-art Vlasov-Poisson solver {\tt ColDICE}~\citep{2016JCoPh.321..644S}, we explicitly showed that the convergence of the LPT series slows down when going from quasi-one dimensional to triaxial-symmetric initial conditions, where a spiky structure in phase-space appears.
+Using a global fitting form, we were able to formally extrapolate the LPT solution to infinite order, obtaining a remarkable agreement with the simulations, even at shell-crossing.
+At present, we further thoroughly examine the structure both at and shortly after shell-crossing of these systems by considering as well the two-dimensional case.
+Although sine wave initial conditions are restrictive, they are to a large extent representative of high peaks of a smooth random Gaussian field~\citep[see, e.g.,][]{1986ApJ...304...15B} and should provide fruitful guidance on the general case.
+Furthermore, initial conditions expressed only in terms of sine waves considerably simplify analytical calculations while still allowing one an insightful exploration of the pre- and post-collapse dynamics.